vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

 0x000000000043f3b0 in write ()
 ```

-OOps, there is a memory allocate call in the sequence!
-Why?
-It's seems that all for today.
+OOps, there is an apperance of memory allocation in the program sequence!
+What is happened actually ..?
+However it's seems that all for today.
  The sunken of the icebergs is still a alot of consider points:
     * Why does it need memory allocation?
     * The program need a buffer, doesn't it?
     * What is the mechanism of the memory buffer in printf?
     * How about the print in kernel mode?
+## Pre-prologue
+No doubt that **HWp** is one of the most famous one.
+Software engineers can easy understand the simple function of **HWp**.
+We also admit that **HWp**, such its basic syntax, be the beginning lesson of a C/C++ programmers.
+But if we want to be a professional one we should dig more the iceberg to see its sunken where there is a lot of consider points in advanced:
+    * Why does it need memory allocation?
+    * The program need a buffer, doesn't it?
+    * What is the mechanism of the memory buffer in printf?
+    * How about the print in kernel mode?
+    * ...
 T.B.C